ruoyann/tp/docs/DeveloperGuide.md

        Expected: The StudySpot named COM1 is deleted from the list.
 Details of the deleted StudySpot shown in the status message.

     1. Test case: `delete n/INVALID`<br>
        Expected: No StudySpot is deleted as there does not exist a StudySpot named 'INVALID'.
 Error details shown in the status message.
-Similiar error message will show if user tries to delete a StudySpot that does not exist in the list.
+Similar error message will show if user tries to delete a StudySpot that does not exist in the list.

     1. Other incorrect delete commands to try: `delete Central Library`, `delete spot/Central Library`<br>
        Expected: Similar to previous.